 – Maintain memberships in professional and/or social organizations.

-Remember that CIS also considers the following in determining if you have abandoned your lawful permanent resident status:
+Remember that U.S. immigration authorities may consider the following in determining whether you have abandoned your lawful permanent resident status:

 – Place of your actual home.